danbi7184/MMM-SeoulSubway/README.md

 		</tr>
 		<tr>
 			<td><code>statnNm</code></td>
-			<td>the Station Name You want to see
+			<td>the Station Name You Want to See
 			</td>
 		</tr>
 		<tr>